 How many times have you explained something that happened, but in the retelling, the moment lost its punch?

 I’m a fan of technology.
 Really.
 I love it that we are able to participate in meetings and conferences in real time, from anywhere in the world.
-It encourages, incentivizes,…Continue
+It encourages, incentivizes, stimulates conversation on community and social networking sites.
+In…Continue

 Sometimes the best way to tell your story is through pictures.
 We can feel what another feels by seeing things the way they see them.
 Francis Desmond is an 8th grader who likes to draw.
 He also has Duchenne muscular dystrophy.
 Francis and his dad, Steven Desmond, decided to turn their journey into art and have just their father/son illustrated project, A…Continue